ng-doc/ng-doc/CONTRIBUTING.md

 All other commits will be ignored for the release, but new version of the demo application will be published, so if you just update documentation with commits with `docs` type, new version of the demo application will be published.

+## How to release beta version

+First you need to make sure that `beta` branch is up-to-date with the `release` branch.
+To do that, merge `release` branch to the `beta` branch.
+After that, you can push your changes to the `main` branch and merge it to the `beta` branch.
+After that, the release process will start automatically and new beta version will be published.

 Happy contributing!